opiproject/otel/README.md

 ## I Want To Contribute

 This project welcomes contributions and suggestions.
 We are happy to have the Community involved via submission of **Issues and Pull Requests** (with substantive content or even just fixes).
 We are hoping for the documents, test framework, etc. to become a community process with active engagement.
-PRs can be reviewed by by any number of people, and a maintainer may accept.
+PRs can be reviewed by any number of people, and a maintainer may accept.

-See [CONTRIBUTING](https://github.com/opiproject/opi/blob/main/CONTRIBUTING.md) and [GitHub Basic Process](https://github.com/opiproject/opi/blob/main/doc-github-rules.md) for more details.
+See [CONTRIBUTING](https://github.com/opiproject/opi/blob/main/CONTRIBUTING.md) and [GitHub basic process](https://github.com/opiproject/opi/blob/main/Policies/doc-github-rules.md) for more details.

 ## Getting started